-Both LVM and VxVM utilities are aware of the other volume manager, and will not overwrite disks that are being managed by the other volume manager.
-The administrative utilities (SAM and vmsa) recognize and identify all disks on the system (see Chapter 4, "SAM and the VEA," on page 73, for details).
+Both LVM and VxVM utilities are aware of the other volume manager, and will not overwrite disks that are being managed by the other volume manager unless conversion or rollback is being performed between LVM logical volumes and VxVM volumes.
+The administrative utilities (SAM and VEA) recognize and identify all disks on the system (see "SAM and the VEA" on page 61, for details).

 The vxvmconvert command is provided to enable LVM disks to be converted to a VxVM disk format without losing any data.
-For more information, see Chapter 2, "Converting LVM to VxVM," on page 11.
+For more information, see "Converting LVM to VxVM" on page 9.

-2 Converting LVM to VxVM
+Converting LVM to VxVM